MicrosoftDocs/quantum-docs/articles/resource-estimator-batching.md

     python -m pip install --upgrade qsharp
     ```

-## Batching with the Resource Estimator
+## Running multiple configurations with the Resource Estimator

-The Azure Quantum Resource Estimator allows you to run jobs with multiple configurations of target parameters, also known as *batching*, as a single job to avoid rerunning multiple jobs on the same quantum program.

-A resource estimation job consist of two types of job parameters:

-- [Target parameters](xref:microsoft.quantum.overview.resources-estimator): qubit model, QEC schemes, error budget, constraints on the component-level, and distillation units.
-- **Operation arguments**: arguments that can be passed to the program (if the QIR entry point contains arguments).

-One item consists of one configuration of job parameters, that is one configuration of target parameters and operation arguments.
-Several items are represented as an array of job parameters.

-Some scenarios where you may want to batch multiple items as a single job:

-- Run multiple target parameters with *same* operation arguments in all items.
-- Run multiple target parameters with *different* operation arguments in all items.
-- Easily compare multiple results in a tabular format.
-- Easily compare multiple results in a chart.

-## How to run batch estimation

-Batching with Q# can be done in a [Jupyter Notebook in VS Code](xref:microsoft.quantum.submit-resource-estimation-jobs).
-You can perform a batch estimation by passing a list of target parameters to the `params` parameter of the `qsharp.estimate` function.
+Running multiple configurations of target parameters as a single job in Q# can be done in a [Jupyter Notebook in VS Code](xref:microsoft.quantum.submit-resource-estimation-jobs).
+You can pass a list of target parameters to the `params` parameter of the `qsharp.estimate` function.

 The following example shows how to run two configurations of target parameters as a single job.
 The first configuration uses the default target parameters, and the second configuration uses the `qubit_maj_ns_e6` qubit parameter and the `floquet_code` QEC scheme.